Wintellect/MSLearn/Introduction to Git/includes/02-install-and-configure.md

 	git config --show-origin --list
 	```

-	If you run this command on Windows in a directory that doesn't contain a Git repo, you'll see something like this:
+	If you run this command on Windows following a fresh instal of Git, you'll see something like this:

 	```
 	file:"C:\\ProgramData/Git/config"       core.symlinks=false